 4.2.
-Steps in multi-level elasticity control
+Steps in Multilevel Elasticity Control

-Considering the model of the cloud service described through the runtime dependency graph presented in the Section 2, we enable elasticity control simultaneously for each of the described nodes, resulting in a multi-level elasticity control of the described cloud service.
-The service provider/developer describes his/her cloud service using TOSCA or other description standards.
+Considering the model of the cloud service described through the runtime dependency graph presented in Section 2, we enable elasticity control simultaneously for each of the described nodes, resulting in a multilevel elasticity control of the described cloud service.
+The service provider/developer describes his or her cloud service using TOSCA or other description standards.
 The initial deployment configuration is specified either by the automatic deployment tool used or by the service provider/developer if a manual deployment approach is chosen.
-The elasticity requirements are evaluated and conflicts which may appear among them are resolved.
-After that, an action plan is generated, consisting of elasticity capabilities which enable the fulfillment of specified elasticity requirements.
-The action plan is composed from elasticity capabilities that have associated a series of IaaS calls, configurations, or bash/scripts executions.
+The elasticity requirements are evaluated and conflicts that may appear among them are resolved.
+After that, an action plan is generated, consisting of elasticity capabilities that enable the fulfillment of specified elasticity requirements.
+The action plan is composed from elasticity capabilities that have associated a series of IaaS calls, configurations, or bash/script executions.